 6.1 Request for Nominations

 At the penultimate Board meeting prior to the Annual General Meeting at which the existing Vice President will assume the office of President the President shall request all members of the Board to submit nominations for the next Vice President at the next meeting of the Board.
-Nominations shall be supported by not less than three (3) Professional Members or Affiliates and nominees shall have consented to nomination.
+Nominees shall have consented to nomination.

 6.2 Appointment of the next Vice President